DualBrain/gotBASIC/bcx.md

 ## UPDATE - UPDATE - UPDATE

-It has recently been anounced in the yahoo group that yahoo is changing the service in such a way that BCX will no longer be housed within it's walls...
+It has recently been announced in the yahoo group that yahoo is changing the service in such a way that BCX will no longer be housed within it's walls...

 Furthermore, it was announced (10/26/2019) that Jeff Shollenberger is now hosting a new official site for BCX located at: